bdvllrs/misinformation-detection-tensor-embeddings/readme.md

 }
 ```

+### Transformer

+Git clone the project transformer-pytorch-hugging face, rename the file transformer and download the pre-trained model
+of OpenAI.

 # Credits to
 - TensorLy: Tensor Learning in Python, Jean Kossaifi and Yannis Panagakis and Anima Anandkumar and Maja Pantic
 - Vlad Niculae, Matt Kusner for the word mover's distance knn.